ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Attackers could also try to craft the fake SCONE packets in ways that trigger a processing error at network elements.
 For example, they might pick connection identifiers of arbitrary length.
-Network elements can mitigate these attacks with implementations that fully conforms to the specification of {{packet}}.
+Network elements can mitigate these attacks with an implementation that fully conforms to the specification of {{packet}}.

 ## Damage to Other Protocols